NatronGitHub/Natron/Documentation/source/natronpath.rst

 then Natron will first look into the bundled plug-ins before checking the standard location.
 Otherwise, Natron will check bundled plug-ins as the *last* location.

-Note that if the "User bundled plug-ins" setting in the preferences is unchecked, then Natron will not attempt to load any bundled plug-ins.
+Note that if the "User bundled plug-ins" setting in the preferences is unchecked, Natron will not attempt to load any bundled plug-ins.